sfleischman105/sfleischman105.github.io/_drafts/2018-1-5-easy-chess-ai-with-rayon.md

 }
 ```

+As you can see, this is a pretty simple algorithm.
+To calculate the value of the first player's move, we need
+to calculate the opponent's best possible reply to that move.
+And to determine the best possible reply, we need
+to calculate the best reply to those moves, and so on.

 But, if we attempt to use this, we'll notice notice two problems:

 1. It runs forever!
 As a recursive algorithm, we forgot to add a base case.